 - A copy of your advance directive or POLST form, if you have one.

 Answers to common questions about your emergency stay:

-About Your Visit in the Center for Emergency Care
+- About Your Visit to the Center for Emergency Care

 While the differences in the variety and severity of conditions that lead to an emergency department visit make it difficult to know exactly what to expect, our identification and treatment of the cause of your particular condition begins with a coordinated effort by a team of highly qualified specialists.
 In addition to examinations by the emergency care team, your care may include lab tests, imaging studies, medications, consultation with other doctors and possibly admission to the hospital.